rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 Beginning with version 6.2.7 each species now has its own subfolder of the species name within the  www/speciespages folder with a structure like this:

-### The folder 'unknown' as shown above is REQUIRED
+### The folder 'unknown' as shown below is REQUIRED

 ```
 www/